simul/simul.github.io/classes.md

 to free up GPU memory if a view is removed.

 We specify the depth texture style so that trueSKY knows how to interpret the depth information you pass to it.
-The matrices (<a href="ref/simul/math/matrix4x4">Matrix4x4</a>) are row-major view and projection matrices stored as a simple block of 16 floats - you can cast from most standard matrix classes directly.
+The matrices ([simul::math::Matrix4x4](/ref/simul/math/matrix4x4) ) are row-major view and projection matrices stored as a simple block of 16 floats - you can cast from most standard matrix classes directly.

-Once per frame, before rendering , we must call <a href="ref/simul/clouds/baseweatherrenderer/prerenderupdate">PreRenderUpdate</a>, passing a deviceContext that refers to mainview.
+Once per frame, before rendering , we must call [simul::clouds::BaseWeatherRenderer::PreRenderUpdate](/ref/simul/clouds/baseweatherrenderer/prerenderupdate)
+, passing
+a deviceContext that refers to mainview.
 ~~~~~~~~~~~~~~~{.cpp}
 weatherRenderer->PreRenderUpdate(deviceContext,real_time_s);